Mangopay/api-docs/entities/v2/24_Slug_top.md

-Bank Accounts is an item targeted by a Pay-out Bank wire request.
-This is required in order to process a Pay-out Bank wire, as it contains all bank accounts.
+Bank Accounts is an item targeted by a PayOut Bank wire request.
+This is required in order to [process a PayOut Bank wire](http://demo.dev-app.net/endpoints/v2/payouts#e227_the-payout-object), as it contains all bank accounts.
 It may also be linked to a user (UserId).
 The API accepts the following formats:
 * BIC & IBAN
 * [Local UK format](/endpoints/v2#entity_13)
 * [Local US format](/endpoints/v2#entity_27)